magpylib/magpylib/docs/_pages/1_how2install.md

 ## Using Anaconda

-Or if you have little experience with Python we recommand using [Anaconda](https://www.anaconda.com).
+Or if you have little experience with Python we recommend using [Anaconda](https://www.anaconda.com).

 1. Download & install Anaconda3